Coronavirus updates for the Thorson Program

-The Thorson First-Year Honors Program is a unique and collaborative approach to learning that uses real-world problems to introduce students to the role engineers and scientists play in a fast-changing world.
+The Thorson First-Year Honors Program is a unique and collaborative approach to learning that uses real-world problems to introduce students to the roles engineers and scientists play in a fast-changing world.
 Working closely with some of the best teachers across the humanities, engineering, and sciences, students in the Honors community come to see how the global challenges of the future require innovative and creative thinking.

-Co-curricular components of the program include local field trips, community events and dinners, as well as limited scholarships for some of the program’s participants and an international trip over Winter Break for our students selected by lottery.
+Co-curricular components of the program include local field trips, community events and socials, as well as limited scholarships for some of the program’s participants.
 Through all of these experiences and interactions, learning extends past the traditional boundaries of the classroom into the lasting friendships that students develop over the course of their freshman year.

 BEYOND FIRST-YEAR HONORS